vp817/RakNetProtocolDoc/README.md

 |wasGeneratedLocaly|bool|None|

 > Note that the connection lost is sent when you dont want to send the disconnection notification
+>
+> if you dont know what to put at was generated localy just set it to true

 ### IncompatibleProtocolVersion
 |Field|Field Type|Field Type Endianness|